×

 - the introduction or change of work equipment

-- Employees receive sufficient and appropriate training and instruction in carrying out homework in a fully responsible manner in terms of safety and health.
+- Training and instruction - Employers must ensure that employees receive sufficient and appropriate training and instruction in carrying out homework in a fully responsible manner in terms of safety and health.
 It is the responsibility of the employer to ensure that the training and instructions are understood by the employee.

 The Duties of